electro-smith/DaisyExamples/field/Nimbus/README.md

 The code also contains a mechanism for showing the parameters as integer values between 0 and 100.

-### Buttons Page 1
+### Buttons Screen 1

-This page shows the current setting for Playback Mode and Quality.
+This screen shows the current setting for Playback Mode and Quality.

-### Buttons Page 2
+### Buttons Screen 2

-This page shows the current toggled state of:
+This screen shows the current toggled state of:

 - shift
 - freeze
 - silence
 - bypass

-### CV2 Parameter Mapping Page

-This page shows the current parameters that are mapped to CV In 2.

-### CV3 Parameter Mapping Page

-This page shows the current parameters that are mapped to CV In 3.

-### CV4 Parameter Mapping Page

-This page shows the current parameters that are mapped to CV In 4.

 Refer to the [Clouds Manual](https://mutable-instruments.net/modules/clouds/manual/) for more information on these controls.

+### CV2 Parameter Mapping Screen

+This screen shows the current parameters that are mapped to CV In 2.

+### CV3 Parameter Mapping Screen

+This screen shows the current parameters that are mapped to CV In 3.

+### CV4 Parameter Mapping Screen

+This screen shows the current parameters that are mapped to CV In 4.

+### Scope Screen

+This screen shows the current CPU utilization and a simple scope showing the current audio output.

 #### Freeze